fossas/fossa-cli/docs/references/strategies/languages/python/setuptools.md

 For the CLI to detect transitives dependencies for packages specified in a `setup.py` file's `install_requires` field, certain conditions must be met.
-The packages must be installed with command similar to `pip install .`.
+The packages must be installed with command similar to `python -m pip install .`.
 The packages should be installed within a virtual environment, ensuring a clean and isolated environment.
 Subsequently, the CLI should be executed with the same environment.
-Finally, the environment should include both `python` and `pip`.
-The CLI will naively scan a setuptools configuration file for a `name` attribute, and attempt to match the name with an installed package.
+Finally, the environment should include both `python` and `pip`, as the CLI will parse the output from executing `python -m pip list` and `python -m pip show` to determine the transitive dependencies.
+The CLI will naively scan a setup.py file for a `name` attribute and attempt to match the name with an installed package.
 If the name matches an installed package, the CLI will exclusively report the transitive dependencies required by the found package.
 If a name is not matched then the CLI will naively scan for install_requires as explained in the next section.

 If neither python nor pip are installed the CLI will report dependencies found